 Commission on Accreditation of Allied Health Education Programs

-A phlebotomy certificate may be obtained either through the CLT program, the Medical Assisting program, or independently.
+A phlebotomy certificate may be obtained either through the Medical Laboratory Technician program, the Medical Assisting program, or independently.
 This certificate provides a student with the basic skills and practice to be able to perform phlebotomy.
-The certificate can be obtained through completion of CLT 101, PHB 151, and PHB 152 for those interested in CLT or a student can take MAI 120 and PHB 152 if interested in the Medical Assisting program.
+The certificate can be obtained through completion of MLT 101, PHB 151, and PHB 152 for those interested in MLT or a student can take MAI 120 and PHB 152 if interested in the Medical Assisting program.
 A student can also obtain a certificate by completing PHB 170 and PHB 152.
 With any of these plans, the phlebotomy certificate can be earned in one semester.
 Job opportunities are available in hospitals, doctors' office laboratories and private medical labs.